CPS2RL/TSN_Overload/README.md

 ```
 cd path/to/Artifact_Eval_RTAS/Sample_run/
 ```
 The folder `Sample_run` containts examples of the each experiment for a single input file and it is possible to run without any licnese.
+Feel free to test them, if you intend to run the codes.